lespicker/tachyons-one-page-scroll/content/news/2013-12-31-photography-as-art.md

 Yet, there is even more that I managed to take away from this painting.
 There are times when we simply cannot capture the play of light as in this De Hooch masterpiece.
 But, what we record on the sensor is not the end of the story for us.
 Ansel Adams certainly taught us that.
 Today we have a ton of post-processing tools available to us.
 And even then the fat lady hasn't finished singing.

 Printing on fine art papers now give us even more creative ways to manipulate light and shadow.
 These lessons come at a perfect time for me, as we head into 2014 and I polish my photography goals for the year ahead.

-Two things that I will definitely strive to do in 2014; one is to work my images even harder to accomplish the play of light and shadow that turns a photograph into art.
-The second is to visit more art museums.